RedFred7/dover_to_calais/README.md

 For more details of the features and code samples, see [Usage](#usage).

-##Pre-requisites
+##Pre-requisites and dependencies

 To use the OpenCalais Web Service  and -by extension- DoverToCalais, one needs to possess an OpenCalais API key, which is easily obtainable from the [OpenCalais web site](http://www.opencalais.com/APIkey).

-Also, DoverToCalais requires the presence of a working [JRE](http://en.wikipedia.org/wiki/JRE#Execution_environment).
+DoverToCalais requires the presence of a working [JRE](http://en.wikipedia.org/wiki/JRE#Execution_environment).

+Also, if you're going to use the rich JSON output format, you'll need to have [Redis](http://redis.io/topics/quickstart) running on an accessible node.

 ## Installation